King Cake Martini

 How to make a King Cake Martini

-First, rim the glasses with sugar.
-Dip the tips of the glasses into a shallow dish holding water.
+First, rim the cocktail glass with sugar.
+Dip the edge of the glass into a shallow dish holding water (or plain simple syrup).
 Sprinkle the three colored sugars onto a plate, careful to keep them separate.
-Dip the glasses’ edges into the sugar, and remove.
+Dip the edges into the sugar, and remove.

 In a cocktail shaker, combine the hazelnut liqueur, white crème de cocoa, cinnamon-infused vodka and coffee liqueur.
 Add ice and shake vigorously until combined.